This is the multi-page printable view of this section. Click here to print.

 Caution

-• If there are no recoverable snapshots
+• If there are no recoverable snapshots.

-Create snapshot recovery volume
+Create a snapshot recovery volume

 You can create a volume using a snapshot.
 To create a snapshot recovery volume, follow these steps.

-1. All Services > Storage > File Storage Click the menu.
+1. Click the All Services > Storage > File Storage menu.
 Navigate to the Service Home page of File Storage.

-3. File Storage List page, click the resource to restore from snapshot.
-Move to the File Storage Details page.
+3. On the File Storage List page, click the resource to restore from a snapshot.
+You will be taken to the File Storage Details page.

 4. Click the Snapshot List button.
-It navigates to the File Storage Snapshot List page.
+You will be taken to the File Storage Snapshot List page.

 7. Click the Confirm button.
-You will be taken to the Create File Storage page.
+Go to the File Storage creation page.

 • Please enter the volume name and password.